-McCracken and Wolfe suggest making everything that changes or disappears in the website, such as menu bars, scroll bars, drop down menus, text box, content, from stock paper.
+McCracken and Wolfe suggest making everything that changes or disappears in a website, such as menu bars, scroll bars, drop down menus, text box, content, from stock paper.
 Then you assemble the items on the template.
 You can move them around to decide on the best arrangement.
-If you want to capture a design you can take a photo of it.
+If you want to capture a design you can scan it or take a photo of it.

 The prototype can also simulate interactions by moving, removing and placing different items on the template.